ksu-cs-textbooks/cis400/content/D-milestones/05-milestone-3/_index.md

 ### Purpose:

 This milestone serves to practice writing tests utilizing the XUnit testing framework.
-If you have any confusion after you have read the entire assignment please do not hesitate to reach out to a Professor Bean, the TAs, or your classmates over Discord.
+If you have any confusion after you have read the entire assignment please do not hesitate to reach out to Professor Bean, the TAs, or your classmates over Discord.

 ### Unit Test Classes
 For each class in your `Data` project, add a corresponding unit test class in the `Test` project.
 These should use the same name as the `Data` class, with `UnitTest` appended, i.e. the unit tests for the `FlyingSaucer` class are found in the `FlyingSaucerUnitTests` class.